Selena Gomez And The Weeknd Can’t Get Enough of Each Other!

 The two haven’t exactly said anything about their relationship, but according to Mirror, Gomez has been sharing their moments on Instagram, albeit deleted on a later date for reasons unclear.
 What with her number of followers on that platform, it’s hard to deny that the two have been “Instagram Official” for some time now.

 Still, those who follow the two closely may find that there really is love blooming there, or at least the workings of a romantic relationship.
-It may be remembered that in January 10, the two were seen kissing outside an L.A. restaurant.
+It may be remembered that on January 10, the two were seen kissing outside an L.A. restaurant.
 It was then seen as “nothing serious,” but then again so are most relationships in the beginning.

 The two have apparently opted to keep their relationship secret for a time, but ultimately decided that they do not really care if people find out.